6102bitcoin/CoinJoin-Research/CoinJoin_Research/CoinJoin_FAQ.md

 *Note*: BIP 158 is not as good as running your own node.
 You trust
 - The Wasabi server gives you the correct filters
 - The Wasabi server to not withhold any filters
-- The block you download from a P2P node is actually in the valid chain

 ## Whirlpool
 Whirlpool is a mixing tool which extends the functionality of the Samourai Wallet (SW) application for Android to include CoinJoin capabilities.